A Unified Survival Benchmark for Temporal Dropout Risk Prediction in Learning Analytics

 Table~\ref{tab:appendix_discrete_time_summary} summarizes the key diagnostic contrast.
 Both dynamic models were explicitly tuned, used approximately 23.8 weekly rows per enrollment on the test set, and operated under low row event rates near 0.0095.
 The neural weekly model improved row-level ROC-AUC and log loss relative to the linear weekly model, yet the final time-dependent concordance ranking remained weaker.
 This pattern is consistent with a harder aggregation problem in which sparse low-base-rate weekly hazards must be converted into stable enrollment-level survival outputs.

 Table~\ref{tab:appendix_discrete_time_hypotheses} then records a conservative interpretation of the main diagnostic hypotheses considered in the final evidence audit.
-Weak tuning alone is not supported as the primary explanation, because both dynamic arms were explicitly tuned under bounded searches.
+Weak tuning alone is not supported as the primary explanation, because both discrete-time anchor models were explicitly tuned under bounded searches.
 Absent weekly signal is also not supported, because row-level discrimination and loss remained informative.
-The best-supported residual interpretation is therefore representational inefficiency under the present benchmark contract: the weekly arm captures signal, but less efficiently than the early-window comparable design when the benchmark outcome is enrollment-level survival prediction.
+The best-supported residual interpretation is therefore representational inefficiency under the present benchmark contract: Family~A captures signal, but less efficiently than the early-window comparable design when the benchmark outcome is enrollment-level survival prediction.